haskell-cryptography/governance/STRUCTURE.md

 Specifically, the following principles apply:

-* Users of these libraries should never have to even think about how the libraries are bundled or linked to.
-Any and all handling of this, for any platform, must be done by the library.
+* Users of these libraries SHOULD never have to even think about how the libraries are bundled or linked to.
+Any and all handling of this, for any platform, MUST be done by the library.
-* These libraries cannot have any dependencies other than `base`.
+* These libraries SHOULD NOT have any dependencies other than `base`.
-* The documentation for the modules must be strong enough to stand alone: specifically, at least 80% of all questions regarding the use of bindings must be answerable entirely from the documentation of the module, _not_ the library it wraps or binds to.
+* The documentation for the modules MUST be strong enough to stand alone: specifically, at least 80% of all questions regarding the use of bindings SHOULD be answerable entirely from the documentation of the module, _not_ the library it wraps or binds to.
-* CI must check that the wrapping or bundling works correctly.
-This must include checks on Windows: this is _especially_ important, as this is the most problematic platform.
+* CI MUST check that the wrapping or bundling works correctly.
+This MUST include checks on Windows: this is _especially_ important, as this is the most problematic platform.